peterjmit/peterjmit.com/src/documents/blog/getting-started-with-phpspec-and-symfony-2.html.md

 ```
-title: Testing Symfony 2 Controllers with PhpSpec
+title: Getting started with PhpSpec and Symfony 2
 layout: post
 date: 2013/08/19
 tags: [PHP, BDD, Symfony2]
 ```

-In order to effectively test any class, you have to understand at a basic level how the class functions.
-These examples will give an introduction explain how to test a Symfony 2 controller using PhpSpec (but the ideas apply to using any testing framework).
-They also completely abandon the BDD workflow that PhpSpec is designed to be used within (this is well documented elsewhere so this post will not cover it).
+This is the first post in a series of posts that will take you through a step by step guide to getting started with PhpSpec and Symfony 2.

+This first post is going to look at how a controller works within Symfony 2 and how we might begin to start writing specifications for one (as such the following examples should not be used in practice).
+Subsequent posts will refactor these examples incorporating some techniques for better application structure.

 To follow these examples you will need to install the Symfony 2 standard edition with PhpSpec.
 I have created a [repository with all the example code][15] and you